grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/use-the-api.md

 });
 ```

-To learn how to provisiong the Grafana instance with the resources that you need, have a look at [this](./setup-resources.md) guide.
+To learn how to provision the Grafana instance with the resources that you need, refer to the [Set up resources](./setup-resources.md) guide.

 ## Expect matchers